 Felines have strange eating habits.
 You may buy quality cat food, only for your pet to reject it.
 This is confusing enough, but it becomes increasingly so when your cat starts eating insects.

-[Most invertebrates are edible without any long-term impact.
+Most invertebrates are edible without any long-term impact.
 This does not mean that your cat will never experience health problems after eating an insect, though.
 It’s possible that a bug will irritate their throat or digestive tract.
 This could lead to stomach upsets or diarrhea.
 Overall, though, there is no need to panic if your cat eats a bug.

-This guide will explain the various species of insect that your cat may encounter (and eat) in your garden or the wild.
+This guide will explain the various species of insects that your cat may encounter (and eat) in your garden or the wild.
 Read on to learn why your cat eats bugs, and how you should react.

 Why Would a Cat Eat an Insect?